metinucar/toolbox/lists/awesome-frontend.md

 - [Payment webfont](https://github.com/orlandotm/payment-webfont) - An SVG webfont full of main payment system icons
 - [Payment font](https://github.com/vendocrat/PaymentFont) - A sleek webfont containing 94 icons of all main payment operators and methods
 - [flaticon](http://flaticon.com/) - Tens of thousands of free monochromatic icons in SVG, font, PNG.
+- [Iconmonstr](http://iconmonstr.com/) - A collection of free, simple icons

 ### Colors
 - [chromajs](http://old.driven-by-data.net/about/chromajs/) - Library for all kinds of color manipulations